 Brooklyn Navy Yard

 The Navy Yard reached its peak of operations during World War II, when 70,000 employees worked here around the clock.
-After a long period of decline in production, the shipyard was decommissioned in 1966; leases were subsequently purchased by various private shipping lines, and a few years later the entire yard was purchased by the State of New York.
+After a period of decline in production, the shipyard was decommissioned in 1966 and a few years later the entire yard was purchased by the City of New York.

 Today, the Brooklyn Navy Yard is a 300-acre industrial park operated by a non-profit organization, the Brooklyn Navy Yard Development Corporation, with over 40 buildings, leased by more than 330 companies in a wide range of industries, from commercial ship repair to movie and television production to green manufacturing.
 One building houses BLDG 92, a LEED-Platinum Visitor Center that includes exhibitions about the past, present, and future of innovation at the Brooklyn Navy Yard and a café that overlooks the site.
 From World War II history to sustainable architecture and industry, there are various tours of the Yard available, including theme-based bus and bike tours start and end at BLDG 92.
 A portion of all ticket proceeds go to support the Visitor, Exhibition, and Employment Center at BLDG 92.